Bai-Li-2018/Species_Distribution_Modeling_Tutorial/README.md

 # Species_Distribution_Modeling_Tutorial
-Here contains a few simple examples in species distribution modeling for class on 04/29/2020.
+Here contains a few simple examples in species distribution modeling.

 **Before you arrive:**
 Please **make sure your R and Rstudio are installed**